bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 df.plot(figsize=(16,9))
 ```

 That's it!
-There is several years of Ethereum transaction volume data.
+There are several years of Ethereum transaction volume data.

 ```bash